nechitaciprian/eztest/README.md

 Java, Cucumber and Selenium

 ## Capabilities
-### Scripts are easy to create and maintain by Developers or Testers
+### Use Case Scripting are easy to create and maintain by Developers or Testers with the following skills: HTML, CSS, XPATH.
-### Necessary skills to write automation scripts: HTML, CSS, XPATH
-### multiple browser support (as provided by Selenium)
-### continuous integration and parallel executions with maven and junit
+### Test scripts are cross browser.
+The test scripts can run on diferent browsers using Selenum WebDrriver or Selenium Grid.
+### All the scripts steps include implicit waits so that page loads or partial page relaods does not need to be an explicit step.
+### Multiple runners: Standalone(future), JUnit, TestNG(future), Eclipse Plugin(future)
+### Script Editor: Eclipse Plugin(future)